WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Who did you help this week?

 * Helped SF with research opportunities
+  * KW: Very cool - conference abstract & possible talks

 #### Who helped you this week?

 * SB helped me all round with first mentoring session
+  * KW: This is great - I'm delighted

 #### What did you achieve?

 * GSOC application submitted (thanks MS and KW!)
+  * KW: Excited for this!
 * Conference abstract submitted (Thanks IKG and SF)
+  * KW: :muscle:
 * Scaffold for Wellcome application (https://hackmd.io/IJl2JuDVQMWtm0ILqRQgqw)
+  * KW: Really great!
 * Interviewed AC for Jan newsletter
 * Autistic co-facilitator for co-working sessions found
+  * 2nd and 4th Thursdays from 4:30pm to 6:30pm
 * Set up regular co-working sessions with JS

 #### What did you struggle with?

 * 3 month objectives on Cezanne - emailed reminder they are overdue!
+  * KW: Please have a think about this and remind me!
 * Some January blues and stress - whitaker lab helped lots! :)
+  * KW: :sunrise_over_mountains:

 #### Where do you need help from Kirstie?